Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/PKC-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 1994, Conrad, R. et al. have used vitro selection technology to isolate RNA aptamers from a random sequence pool that can bind to, and specifically inhibit, protein kinase C beta II.
+<p>In 1994, Conrad, R. et al. have used vitro selection technology to isolate RNA aptamers from a random sequence pool that can bind to, and specifically inhibit, protein kinase C beta II.
 Two of the selected RNA aptamers bind to this isozyme of protein kinase C with nanomolar affinities and inhibit activation with unprecedented selectivity.
-In 1996, they used a simple filter binding assay, the aptamers have been used to detect protein kinase C (PKC) introduced into a cell extract<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+In 1996, they used a simple filter binding assay, the aptamers have been used to detect protein kinase C (PKC) introduced into a cell extract<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>